 Gartner research shows that 90% of successful attacks occur against previously known vulnerabilities for which a patch or secure configuration standard was already available.
 Let’s start 2011 by taking a closer look here.
 I’ll share some other ideas in the next few posts.

-Category: application-security beyond-anti-virus endpoint-protection-platform information-security
+Category: application-security beyond-anti-virus endpoint-protection-platform security-of-applications-and-data

 Tags: apple best-practices defense-in-depth endpoint-protection-platform information-security security-no-brainer windows